erkobridee/lab-nodejs/database/mysql/README.md

 # TODO

-Install mysql module in this directory, to run these codes
+Install mysql and async modules in this directory, to run these codes

 ```
 npm install mysql@2.0.0-alpha3
+npm install async
 ```

 # Links